• Courses

 Click Connect.

-Also, click the event and check if event parameters and their values are tracked correctly.
+Also, click the event and check if the event parameters and their values are tracked correctly.

 #6.
 Publish GTM and disable file download tracking in GA4